ken-warren/shamiriGAD/README.md

 1. Calculating overall GAD, PHQ and MSSS mean.
 2. Calculating the GAD, PHQ and MSSS means within each demographic setting, i.e Age, Gender, Tribe etc.
 3. Visualizing the data to help understand the research question
+4. Using Power BI to further visualize the data

 The following R packages were essential to achieve the above;
 ```r